Azure/AppService/_posts/2021-04-13-Network & Connectivity Troubleshooting Tool.md

 * VNet integration health
 * Networking configuration checks

-If an issue is found, the troubleshooter will display the issue along with recommended next steps to you:
+If an issue is found, the troubleshooter will display the issue along with the recommended next steps to you:
 ![Issue found]({{site.baseurl}}/media/2021/04/NT-checks.png)

 If everything looks healthy or just a warning insights was discovered, the flow will continue to ask for an endpoint to test connectivity to.
 You can use a hostname:port or IP:port combination to test the connectivity.
-Please note that this is just a tcpping from your app's instance to the specific endpoint.
+> Please note that this is just a tcpping from your app's instance to the specific endpoint.
 The connection could succeed on a tcp level, but you might still be facing issues executing http requests for example.

-The troubleshooter will make that clear to you along with recommendations:
+The troubleshooter will show you the results clearly along with recommendations:
 ![Endpoint test]({{site.baseurl}}/media/2021/04/NT-connectivity.png)

 ### Tried to configure VNet integration via Azure Portal or ARM template, but it failed